The Web Health

 Eccentric contractions are used to increase strength or body movement.
 It lengthens the contraction and is always consistent with a concentric contraction on the other side of the joint.

-For example, if you feel yourself slouching while sitting at your desk, there will be two contractions when you straighten and lift your spine: concentric contraction in the extensors of the spine and eccentric or lengthening of the abdominals.
+For example, suppose you feel yourself slouching while sitting at your desk.
+In that case, there will be two contractions when you straighten and lift your spine: concentric contraction in the extensors and eccentric or lengthening of the abdominals.

 Both are essential for core functionality.